Ouali-Alami/billing-service/README.md

 ```bash
 mvn spring-boot:run
 ```
-## RESULT
-To see yours KV from consul and vault  API's Go to http://localhost:8084/myConfig
+Now go to http://localhost:8084/myConfig to see yours KV from consul and vault.

 ```bash
 management.endpoints.web.exposure.include=*
 ```
-We can refresh the value with actuator :
+ Refresh the value with actuator:
 ```bash
 curl -X POST http://localhost:8084/actuator/refresh
 ```

+for more infos about vault here : https://developer.hashicorp.com/vault/
 TODO:
 -sample script to build a cluster of 2 consul agent 1 server(ip network) / 1 client(ip localhost)
 -sample Script to create some certificate via vault and use it in the app